rachadnasr/Getting-and-cleaning-data-assignment-/CodeBook.md

 *5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-In order to obtain the TidyData, the data are grouped by subject and ActId then each variable is summarized to find the average for the grouped values.
-TidyData is then exported into TidyData.txt
+In order to obtain the "TidyData", the data are grouped by "subject" and "ActId" then each variable is summarized to find the average for the grouped values.
+"TidyData" is then exported into TidyData.txt